devSchacht/essential-image-optimization/app/partials/book.md

 **If you must use animated GIFs**

 *   Tools like Gifsicle can strip metadata, unused palette entries and minimize what changes between frames
 *   Consider a lossy GIF encoder.
 The [Giflossy](https://github.com/pornel/giflossy) fork of Gifsicle supports this with the `—lossy` flag and can shave ~60-65% off size.
 There's also a nice tool based on it called [Gifify](https://github.com/vvo/gifify).
+For non-animated GIFs, convert them to PNG or WebP.

 For more information, checkout the[ Book of GIF](https://rigor.com/wp-content/uploads/2017/03/TheBookofGIFPDF.pdf) by Rigor.